-There are stone circles across the length and breadth of Britain, however Castlerigg Stone Circle is not only one of the oldest dating back to around 2,000 BCE, but it is also one of the most beautifully set.
+There are stone circles across the length and breadth of Britain.
+However, Castlerigg Stone Circle is one of the oldest and one of the most beautifully set.

 Constructed in a grassy meadow protected by dry stone walls, the circle is surrounded by the mountains of Skiddaw and Blencathra, two of the grandest peaks in the Lake District.